SUPERVISOR RESOURCE PAGE: Family and Medical Leave

-- You should obtain a "Release to Return to Work" from the employee's medical provider on the day they return from the leave.
-The employee should bring this with them on their first day back to work.
+- You should obtain a "Release to Return to Work" from the employee's medical provider on or before the day they return from the leave.
+The employee may bring this with them on their first day back to work.
 Notify Human Resources of the actual return to work date.

 Additional Notes to Supervisors:

 It is prohibited by the California Family Rights Act (CFRA) for an employer to ask for a "diagnosis" on the medical certification form.
 Supervisors should refrain from asking for any medical details from an employee on leave.

-There are no specific rules or regulations that preclude employer contact with employees who are out of the workplace on FMLA leave.
+There are no specific rules or regulations that preclude employer contact with employees who are out of the workplace on FMLA, CFRA, and/or PDL leave.
 However, an employee on leave must be fully relieved of responsibilities and should not be asked to perform work while on leave.
 One quick phone call to ask a general question (the location of a file, for example) is generally allowed, but constant calls and requests for the employee to respond to emails or perform work tasks is not permissible.

 Supervisors can contact employees on a periodic basis to find out how they are doing.
 This is a recommended practice.

-Supervisors may not take disciplinary action (due to absenteeism) against an employee with an absence that would qualify under the FMLA.
+Supervisors may not take disciplinary action (due to absenteeism) against an employee with an absence that would qualify under the FMLA, CFRA, and/or PDL.

-If an employee continues to be disabled at the end of the twelve week FMLA protection period, they will be continued on a Sick Leave of absence with benefits until the medical provider releases them to return to work or for a maximum period of six months from their last day of work.
+If an employee continues to be disabled by their provider at the end of the job-protection period, they will be continued on a Sick Leave of absence with benefits coverage until the medical provider releases them to return to work or for a maximum period of six months from their last day of work.
 Departments will be responsible for benefit charges during this extended Sick Leave period even if the employee on leave has been replaced in their position by another employee.